 Corrosion prevention basically falls into 3 categories:

-Barrier methods of preventing corrosion rely on some sort of barrier is used to block air and/or water which are both necessary for corrosion.
+Barrier methods of preventing corrosion rely on some sort of barrier to block air and/or water; which are both necessary for corrosion.
 For example cars and bikes are both painted which blocks both air and water from the surface of the metal.
 Fences are often plastic coated which again puts up a barrier to air and water.
 The problem with some barrier methods are once the barrier is broken then the metal will corrode.
-Painting and plastic coating are not suitable for moving metal parts e.g. motorcycle and bike chains, engines and tools e.g. spanners, hammers etc. Here the moving parts maybe covered with oil or grease to help prevent corrosion.
+Painting and plastic coating are also not suitable for moving metal parts e.g. motorcycle and bike chains, engines and tools such as spanners, hammers etc. Here the moving parts maybe covered with oil or grease to help prevent corrosion.

 Electroplated objects are metal objects which are given a thin layer of metal as an additional coating.
-Objects are usually electroplated to make them more attractive looking or to help them resist corrosion.
-Car, motorcycle and bike parts for example are often electroplated with chromium metal to make them look shiny and also to resist corrosion.
+Objects are usually electroplated to make them more attractive to look at or to help them resist corrosion.
+Car, motorcycle and bike parts for example are often electroplated with chromium metal to make them look shiny and also to help them resist corrosion.
 Engine parts, exhausts, mirrors and bumpers on cars and motorcycles are commonly electroplated.
-Inexpensive jewellery is made of a cheaper metal which is then silver or gold plated.
+Inexpensive jewellery or costume jewellery is often made of a cheaper less expensive metal which is then silver or gold plated.
 Rings, braclets, watches are often electroplated.
-Cutlery maybe electroplated with silver, a unreactive metal which will resist corrosion from acids found in certain foods.
+Cutlery maybe electroplated with silver, an unreactive metal which will resist corrosion from acids found in certain foods.
 The image below shows common everyday metal objects which are electroplated:

-It is not necessary for the object to be completely covered in a more reactive metal in order for it to be protected from corrosion, as is the case with galvanising, to stop it corroding.
+It is not necessary for the object to be completely covered in a more reactive metal in order for it to be protected from corrosion, as is the case with galvanising.
 As long as the two metals are in contact then corrosion can be prevented.
 As an example consider underground steel pipes which can be protected from the effects of corrosion by being connected to pieces of scrap magnesium ( a more reactive metal) by a length of wire.
-The magnesium will corrode and send electrons down the wire which will prevent the steel pipes from corroding.
+The magnesium will corrode or be oxidised and send electrons down the wire which will prevent the steel pipes from corroding.
 This is simply another example of sacrificial protection.
 It is sometimes referred to as cathodic protection.